AhsanSarwar45/nextjs-template/README.md

 ```

 Check out the Chakra [docs](https://chakra-ui.com/docs/styled-system/customize-theme) on how to customize the theme.
-Theme typings have already been set up.
+Theme typings have also already been set up.

 ## CMS